IBM/universal-connectors/docs/faqs_gi.md

     AHippopotamusPlaysHopscotchWithAnElephant -n
     staging

-•	Find the UC-manager pod and check pod status.
+•	Find the univer***REMOVED***l connector manager pod and check the pod's status.
-The status should be 1/1 running as in example:
+The status should be 1/1 running as in the following example.

 Example: